lagtv/lagtv/README.md

 4. Setup your config by copying the following and changing as required:
   1. ```$ cp config/database.example.yml config/database.yml```
   2. ```$ cp config/application.example.yml config/application.yml```
+  3. ```$ cp config/newrelic.example.yml config/newrelic.yml```
 5. Run ```$ bundle```
 6. Run ```$ rake db:setup```
 7. Start the webserver with ```$ rails s```
 8. See the site running at http://localhost:3000

-Once you are all setup, pick an issue from the [issue tracker](https://github.com/andypike/lagtv/issues) and code away :smile:.
+Once you are all setup, pick an issue from the current release (see below) and code away :smile:.
 If you are unsure of what to work on or need help setting up, post a message in the [discussion group](http://groups.google.com/group/lagtv-website?hl=en) and one of us will help you get started.

 Testers
 -------